 Gosh, I’m exhausted after running all around Tenerife for the last few days.
 Great book, though.
 Keep on writing.

-File no. 2 sees the elite soldier undertake a deadly mission for his new employer, Bartholomew Meriwether, which forces him to work with an elite super-assassin.
+The nameless elite-soldier undertakes a deadly mission for his new employer, Bartholomew Meriwether, which forces him to work with an elite super-assassin.

 The Washington Sanction